 - Don’t be afraid of a “cheap Chinese radio” to get your feet wet.
 You can buy a really excellent Btech (Baofeng) dual for under $35.00 or tri-band radio for under $60.00 that will get you on the frequencies you can talk on when you get your technicians license.
 You can see which license can get on which frequency on this chart.

 - Do it legally.
 I know some people try to say “Well technically if there is an emergency you don’t need a license to operate your radio.” and then they buy the cheap radios to have (and many times use illegally for simplex discussions).
-You need communications on the Homestead in case the cell phones go down.
+You need communications on the Homestead in case the cell phones go down where they have the best telephone maintenance services derby ks.
 Ham Radio will be there.
 You need to learn who is in your local network and who else you can communicate with.
 You need to learn how to operate on the repeaters and how to build and set up antennas.
 You can’t do this effectively being a Pirate!

 - Before you invest your first $300.00 (plus) in an HF radio (that’s one that you need the “General” license to operate) actually try out a few different radios with other Hams.
 Trust me when I tell you that they are happy to have you over and show you their shack and let you try it.

 - Study and practice (a lot) for the test.
 You can download an APP (Android and Apple) for your phone to take practice tests, you can take them online and you can purchase the official handbooks to study for each test.

 I’m not kidding when I say, I’ve just scratched the surface of this hobby but I am available for any questions you might have.